R-ZERO-CKET-EVA/SpotifyPlaylistMaker/README.md

 # If you want to scrape band setlists first:
-Go to setlist.fm and visit the main page for each band you want to get the setlists from Paste each band's page URL onto its own line in band_pages.txt Run Scraper/scraper_main.py (It will take a while, close to 10 minutes per band -- This is so we don't flood Setlist.fm with requests)
+Go to setlist.fm and visit the main page for each band you want to get the setlists from Paste each band's page URL onto its own line in Scraper/band_pages.txt Run Scraper/scraper_main.py (It will take a while, close to 10 minutes per band -- This is so we don't flood Setlist.fm with requests)
-If successful, the script will write the output to output.json.
+If successful, the script will write the output to Scraper/output.json.

 The output json will have the bands in the order they are listed in band_pages.txt with the inner dictionaries being each song sorted by the number of times it was found in a concert setlist.

 # If you already have band data or after you have scraped Setlist.fm
-Load the band data into band_data.json -- The data must be in the follow format:
+Load the band data into band_data.json -- The data must be in the following format:

 {
 BandOne: {